22 JUNE 2018 – National Flash Fiction Day

 This year, we will also run the third annual Micro Madness series, in which 22 micros will be selected for inclusion, and three winners will be selected from the 22 finalists, and the second annual Tiny Tales series, which included stories of 250 characters — that’s characters, not words!
 2016’s Micro Madness winners can be found here; the 2016 Tiny Tales series is here.

-More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash New page.
+More news and updates, including other publications and competitions involving New Zealand writers of compressed fiction, can be found on our Flash News page.

 National Flash Fiction Day is New Zealand’s celebration of the shortest form of fiction writing, on the shortest day of the year.
 See the Competition page for details about the 2018 competition.
 See interviews with the 2017 winners here: Patrick Pink (adult), Joy Tong (youth).

 The 2012-15 competitions saw approximately 300 entries; 2016 and 2017 were banner times for flash fiction, with over 500 submissions each year.